 Nicholas McNees was born and raised in Kalamazoo, MI.
 He started his career at Steps Dance center at the age of two where he simply fell in love with movement.
 After the closure of Steps, Nicholas then joined the competitive team of West Michigan Dance Center where he worked with multiple top industry choreographers and performed in many nationally recognized pieces before graduating in 2019.

 Nik is now the first male member of the Western Michigan University Dance Team under the instruction of Michaela Anson.
-Also a junior member of the WMU Dance Department, He will earn a Bachelor of Arts in dance upon graduation in 2023.
-Nicholas is also in his second season of working on tour with VIP Dance Competition allowing incredible networking opportunities.
-New to the choreography scene, Nicholas has already received multiple choreography awards for the works he has done for WMDC!
+Also a senior member of the WMU Dance Department, He will earn a Bachelor of Arts in dance upon graduation in 2023.
+Nicholas is also on his third tour with VIP Dance Competition allowing incredible networking opportunities.
+New to the choreography scene, he has already received multiple choreography awards for the works he has done for WMDC!
 Speacializing in Jazz technique/movement, Nik is excited to be back on the team that cultivated his love for dance!

 Sydney Osinski, born and raised in Kalamazoo, began dancing at the age of 2.
 Her passion for dance grew very quickly, leading her to join the competitive team.
 The dance studio was Sydney’s second home.
 She spent countless hours after school undergoing intensive training in all dance styles.
 Competing in both regional and national competitions across the country, Sydney won scholarships to train and perform with top choreographers in the industry in states including New York and California.
 She had the honor to attend company classes at Broadway Dance Center in New York to learn from choreographers including Al Blackstone, Martha Nichols and Ashlé Dawson.
 She also attended dance intensives in California where she performed pieces by Lex Ishimoto and Andrew Winghart.
 Sydney will be attending the Lee Honors College at Western Michigan University in the fall to pursue a degree in Business.
 She is excited to join the West Michigan Dance family to share her passion for dance with others.